When it comes to lead generation software and platforms, there are two things to keep in mind:

 Ultimately, this process should, above all, be simple to go through.
 It shouldn’t add more complexity to your team’s daily schedules; it should make it more straightforward and productive.

-Pipedrive’s new chatbot LeadBooster is fully customizable tool and can be put on any page of your website to ask visitors qualifying questions and route hot leads to the right salesperson.
+Pipedrive’s new Chatbot, part of the LeadBooster add-on, is fully customizable tool and can be put on any page of your website to ask visitors qualifying questions and route hot leads to the right salesperson.

 Once qualified, you can decide how the information should be stored in Pipedrive, which will automatically create a new contact as well as the associated deal information.
 You can set the owner of the lead and control who is allowed to see it.